Focus shifting from financial-led contracts to ‘psychologically compelling’ contracts in the UAE

 The Dubai-based talent firm also noted a steady demand for automation particularly in traditional banking sectors and corporate support functions, pushing talent acquisition to be “subdued.”

-“Automation remains a priority for many of our clients and the current tight labour market and war for talent means that seems set to continue for the foreseeable future,” she said.
+“Automation remains a priority for many of our clients and the current tight labor market and war for talent means that seems set to continue for the foreseeable future,” she said.

 According to a recent survey by American cloud-based software Salesforce, demand for automation has increased globally for roles in research and development, administrative and operations, customer service, and marketing.